-

 Document your findings

-Document your findings and recommendations to apply criterion 1:
+Document your findings and recommendations on how to apply criterion 2, to do this:

 -